datascience-course/2016-website/index.md

 A more comprehensive description of the course material, including a list of projects, can be found in the syllabus [here](?how to link?).

-The course is offered in the Fall 2016 semester at the University of Utah, cross-listed between Math and CS.
+This course is offered in the Fall 2016 semester at the University of Utah, cross-listed between Math and CS.

 ### Instructors